Technigo/fall25-github-branches-practice/README.md

 ---

 ### 5. Add, commit and push your changes
+Make sure to push to your branch!

 ```
 git add .
 git commit -m "Added my name to the list"
-git push origin add-your-name
+git push origin your-branch-name
 ```

 ---

 ### 6. Open a Pull Request (PR)
-Go to your fork on GitHub.
+Go to the repo on GitHub.

 You’ll see a banner suggesting: “Compare & pull request” – click it.

-Make sure the base repo is the original one (not your fork).
+If not, click on the branch tab and finde your brnach in the list of branches.
+Click the three dots to the right of your branch row -> New pull request

 Add a title and short description for your PR.

 Click Create pull request 🎉

-💡 You just asked to merge your changes into the main project — this is exactly how open source collaboration works!
+💡 You just asked to merge your changes into the main branch!
+DO NOT merge yet.

 ---

 ### 7. Wait for review and merge
-Your teacher will review and merge your PR into the main repo.
+Your teacher/team will review and merge your PR into the main branch.
 Once merged, your name becomes part of the project!

+checkout the main branch, do a git pull and see your changes in the main branch.

 ---

 ## 💬 What you’ve learned
-✅ The difference between collaborating in a shared repo vs contributing through a fork

-✅ How to create and work on branches safely
+✅ How to be added as a collaborator (don't forget that confirmation email 💌) ✅ How to create and work on branches safely

-✅ How to open a Pull Request and contribute to someone else’s project
+✅ How to open a Pull Request and contribute to the project